olets/devtools-author/README.md

 After restarting DevTools, you should see the default theme *3024* take affect within the *Sources* and *Console* panels.

+To switch themes, go to the Author Settings tab in the DevTools window (if your window is narrow, the tab may be hidden under the `»` menu).
+Close and reopen the DevTools window to see your changes take effect.

 ## Contributing
 [Fork the repository](../../fork) and then follow the steps below to contribute new themes or bug fixes. *Devtools Author* is built using [NodeJS](https://nodejs.org/en/) and [GruntJS](http://gruntjs.com/).